Good Neighbor Policy

 In any community, there is a mixture of residents, often including senior citizens, families with children and single professionals.
 In the communities surrounding Aurora University, student residents are often considered to be representatives of the university, even at their off-campus residences.
 As a result, the university is concerned about the impact of students’ conduct in the community.

 We ask students to be considerate of their neighbors.
 Students should recognize that their schedules may differ considerably from other residents’ schedules and be considerate of community issues such as noise, parking, trash, property maintenance and alcohol usage.
-It is the student’s responsibility to know and follow the City of Aurora ordinances.
+It is the student’s responsibility to know and follow the City of Aurora property standards.

 General expectations include the following: